phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 bisect run success
 ```

 Fantastic.
 Looks like I found the guilty commit.
+Hopefully I could open this up and spot whatever changed relatively quickly.
 Unfortunately, well, this was a huge commit.

 ![Lots of changes](/img/blog/how-i-fixed-roslyn/huge-commit.png)

 Sigh.
-One thing to do at this point - `CTRL-F` and search for lambda in the [commit on github](https://github.com/dotnet/roslyn/commit/6c9e18649f576bd9df1e0db8ad21bfbce0454704).
-Eye balling the highlighted results showed a couple of hot spots with `lambda` in the code frequently so I quickly scrolled there.
-After a few seconds of panic of this being a needle in a haystack I happened to glance down and see this
+Lots of code to read, but it looked like quite a bit of it was unit tests.
+Knowing I was dealing with a lambda issue there was one thing to do at this point - `CTRL-F` and search for lambda in the [commit on github](https://github.com/dotnet/roslyn/commit/6c9e18649f576bd9df1e0db8ad21bfbce0454704).
+Eye balling the highlighted results showed a couple of hot spots with `lambda` appearing frequently so I quickly scrolled there.

 ![Is that a debug.assert](/img/blog/how-i-fixed-roslyn/lambda-assert.png)

 That looks like somewhere to start!
 But I needed a better way to test than hitting the command line and compiling over and over again.
 I needed a unit test.
 I found a file named [CodeGenExprLambdaTests](https://github.com/dotnet/roslyn/blob/master/src/Compilers/CSharp/Test/Emit/CodeGen/CodeGenExprLambdaTests.cs) and figured this was as good as place as any to write my test.
 Opening this up I discovered a suite of tests that were verifying compiler output and executing the results.
 Perfect!
 All I had to do was mimic their style and hopefully I would be in business.
 Even better I noticed Resharper picked up the tests so just maybe I could use Resharper to only run the test I was working on.
 In retrospect I probably should have started here, but oh well.

-Thanks to a little copy and paste development it looked like this is the test I wanted to run.
-I could copy my full app here and they have a nice way to run the application and verify the output is correct.
+Thanks to a little copy and paste development from one of the existing tests I was able they have a nice way to run the application and verify the output is correct.
+Very cool.

 ``` csharp
 [Fact]